 But overall there are many chains without interruptions giving me the great feeling that I'm on the right path with my changes.

 As each chain will grow longer every week, psychologically it will make it harder for you to break the chain.
-The opportunities for clean eating and weight loss will gain momentum while your number of setbacks will decrease.
+The opportunities for weight loss will gain momentum while your number of setbacks will decrease.

 You don' t see any chains?

 What should you do if you couldn't build any chains at all or you seldom see any chains without interruptions?
 If you just started, this is ok.
 But if you joined my challenge months ago, it's time to talk…

 Could this clean eating challenge be a failure for you?
 Do you think that being healthy isn't worth this kind of effort?
 Before you decide to give up, please do me a favor.
 Just send me an email and let me know what is preventing you from sticking to the habit challenges.
 Together, we might be able to find a solution.